Let’s take a look at some financial resources to help save money as a parent of an Autistic child

 Raising kids is an expensive affair at the best of times.
-It’s pretty much non-stop costs, from the day they come into the world, through school and their teenage years.
+It’s a journey with non-stop costs from the day they come into the world through school and their teenage years.
 For many of us, life wouldn’t be complete without our children, and the commitment wasn’t some lifestyle choice – it’s something deep within us and arguably why we’re here in the first place.

-Yet, suppose your child has special needs.
-That puts an even more significant strain on your finances, and even though it’s not your primary concern in that situation, money influences the quality of everything – your everyday life, your child’s care, their therapy, education – and even your sanity.
+However, if your child has special needs there are many more costs involved in raising them.
+That puts an even more significant strain on your finances.
+While not always a primary concern, money does influence the quality of everything.
+This includes everyday life, your child’s care, therapy, education, and more.
 The fact is that being short of cash makes everything harder, and caring for someone with autism spectrum disorder is no different.

-In this article, we’re going to look at financial assistance resources for parents with autistic children.
+In this article, we will look at financial assistance resources for parents with autistic children.
 There’s some great help available on the web if you know where to look.

 The Costs of Caring For a Child With Autism